PHPMailer/PHPMailer/README.md

 The PHP `mail()` function usually sends via a local mail server, typically fronted by a `sendmail` binary on Linux, BSD and OS X platforms, however, Windows usually doesn't include a local mail server; PHPMailer's integrated SMTP implementation allows email sending on Windows platforms without a local mail server.

 ## License
-This software is distributed under the [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html) license.
+This software is distributed under the [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html) license, along with the [GPL Cooperation Commitment](https://gplcc.github.io/gplcc/).
 Please read LICENSE for information on the software availability and distribution.

 ## Installation & loading
 PHPMailer is available on [Packagist](https://packagist.org/packages/phpmailer/phpmailer) (using semantic versioning), and installation via [Composer](https://getcomposer.org) is the recommended way to install PHPMailer.
 Just add this line to your `composer.json` file: